Around the Merino--Welsh conjecture: improving Jackson's inequality: Warm-up: asymptotic computation of some permutation Tutte polynomials

 Here $s+x(t-s)$ is the contribution of a vertex $w\in A$ that is not $v_A$.
 If $x_w=s_i<s$ for some $w\in B$ that is not $v_B$, then the attached leaf in $C$ has contribution $s_i+x(1-s_i)$.
 (Note that attached leaf vertex $u$ can have a value bigger than $t$ as $t$ was only a maximum among the vertices of $A$.)
 The last term $s+x(1-s)$ is simply the contribution of the leaf attached to $v_B$.

 If $t<s$, then the contribution of this case to $\wT_{H_{n,n,n}}(x,0)$ is

-Here the contribution of a vertex $w\in A$ is simply $t$ as it can never be active since $s<t$.
+Note that we can assume that none of the vertices of $B$ are active since the contribution of such a term would be $0$.
+Here, the contribution of a vertex $w\in A\setminus \{v_A\}$ is simply $t$ as it can never be active since $t<s$.
 If we have a vertex $w\in B$ that is not $v_B$ with $x_w=s_i<s$, then we need to distinguish two cases.
 If $s_i<t$, then $w$ is not active, and so the attached leaf has a contribution $s_i+x(1-s_i)$.
-If $s_i>t$ then, in order to make $w$ inactive the attached leaf $u$ should have a value $x_u>s_i$, but then it is automatically active.
+If $s_i>t$ then, in order to make $w$ inactive the attached leaf $u$ should have a value $x_u>s_i$, but then it is automatically active and its contribution is $x(1-s_i)$.
 The contribution of the leaf attached to $v_B$ is $x(1-s)$ as it has to be active to make $v_B$ inactive.

 We have